publisha/exotic-cinema/_posts/2024-01-21-further-reflections-on-the-reversal-of-the-exotic-gaze.md

 ![](../uploads/img_3780.jpeg)

 When the British came to Sri Lanka to start a new life as tea plantation owners, they fell in love with the Horton Plains, a landscape that reminded them of home.
 Like in the Scottish Highlands, they went hunting on the Horton Plains.
-Of course, the Sri Lankans knew of the existence of this wild and untamed stretch of countryside beforehand but only through the Scottish tea plantation owners, did they ‘discover’ its beauty and its Otherness.
+Of course, the Sri Lankans knew of the existence of this wild and untamed stretch of countryside beforehand but only through the Scottish tea plantation owners did they ‘discover’ its beauty and its Otherness.